henrysky/astroNN/docs/source/quick_start.rst

 ``cpufallback`` refers to whether force to use CPU.
 No effect if you are using tensorflow instead of tensorflow-gpu

 ``gpu_mem_ratio`` refers to GPU management.
-Set ``True`` to dynamically allocate memory or enter a float smaller then 1 to set the maximum ratio of GPU memory to use or set ``None`` to let astroNN pre-occupy all of available GPU memory
+Set ``True`` to dynamically allocate memory which is astroNN default or enter a float between 0 and 1 to set the maximum ratio of GPU memory to use or set ``None`` to let Tensorflow pre-occupy all of available GPU memory which is a designed default behavior from Tensorflow.

 For whatever reason if you want to reset the configure file: